A plume of smoke rises up over the foreign ministry compound in Tripoli

 The five-star hotel that Zeidan calls home is popular among government officials, some of whom reside there, including the justice minister.

-His was not the only room they barged into, he said.
-Gunmen also entered a number of hotel rooms belonging to diplomatic and international missions.
+He said the gunmen entered a number of hotel rooms belonging to diplomatic and international missions.

 Bogus corruption claim?